PulsaraIO/coreum-js/README.md

   withWS: true | false, // optional
 };
 // connect() will only connect for querying purposes, it won't sign any transaction.
-// In order to sign transactions, you need to connect with connectWithExtension (currently only working with Keplr)
+// In order to sign transactions, you need to connect with connectWithExtension or with connectWithMnemonic,
-// Or with connectWithMnemonic, if choose connectWithMnemonic, DO NOT USE ON CLIENT SIDE. await coreum.connect(connectOptions); // connectWithExtension || connectWithMnemonic
+// If choose connectWithMnemonic, DO NOT USE ON CLIENT SIDE. await coreum.connect(connectOptions); // connectWithExtension || connectWithMnemonic
 // If withWS is true, the client will also create and connect to the Coreum Websocket.